 Students who are discontinued from the CMHC program through voluntary withdrawal or being dropped from the program are no longer students of the CMHC program.
 Students may be discontinued through voluntary withdrawal or being dropped for academic and dispositional issues.
 The CMHC program will decide that a student voluntarily withdraw from the CMHC program or be dropped from the program when the CMHC program decides that remediation is not possible.
 In such cases, students are given the opportunity to withdraw.
 If they do not withdraw by the specified time and date, then the CMHC program will drop the student from the program.
-The CMHC program decision that a student voluntarily withdraw from the program.
-The CMHC program decision that a student voluntarily withdraw from the program.
-The CMHC program decision that a student voluntarily withdraw from the program.
-The CMHC program decision that a student voluntarily withdraw from the program or be dropped from the program.
-The CMHC program decision that a student voluntarily withdraw from the program or be dropped from the program.
+The CMHC program decision that a student voluntarily withdraw from the program or be dropped from the program results in a permanent discontinuation from the CMHC program.
 (Note that students admitted on probationary status who do not have a minimum cumulative GPA of 3.00 after their first 9 credit hours will be dropped from the program per the UW-Parkside graduate policy on Admission with Probationary Status.
 See the Admission with Probationary Status section of the Graduate Policies in the Academic Catalog.)